40 Years of Experimentation, Innovation, and Art at MIT

 Gordon Hall — 1–2 pm

-New York–based artist Gordon Hall presents 1–2 pm, a lecture-performance that explores waiting as both subject and method.
-Through understated, choreographed gestures, Hall transforms Scott Burton’s Granite Bench (1985)—a cornerstone of the List Center’s public art collection—into an active participant.
-In doing so, Hall draws connections between Burton’s philosophy of seating, the architecture of the Wiesner Building, and the embodied politics of pause, delay, and attention.
+New York–based artist Gordon Hall presents 1–2 pm, a lecture-performance that explores waiting as both subject and method and engages Scott Burton's Granite Bench (1985)—a cornerstone of the List Center's public art collection—as an active participant.
+In doing so, Hall draws connections between Burton's philosophy of seating, the architecture of the Wiesner Building, and the embodied politics of pause, delay, and attention.

 A person squats low with legs tucked under a bench sculpture, arms stretched over the top, and grasps the far edge of the seat.